SOURCE: Toshiba America Electronic Components, Inc.

 Toshiba NAND Flash Milestones

-- 1987 - NAND flash memory invented -- technology was presented by Toshiba at IEEE International Electron Devices Meeting (IEDM).
+- 1987 - NAND Flash Memory invented by Toshiba.
+The first NAND-type flash memory technology was presented by Toshiba at IEEE International Electron Devices Meeting (IEDM).

 - 1999 - SD memory card introduced by Matsushita, SanDisk and Toshiba.